otvam/pypeec/docs/technical.md

 > **Warning**: For problems with magnetic domains, the preconditioner is not heavily optimized.
 > This might lead to a very slow convergence of the matrix solver.

+> **Warning**: For large problems, the code might allocate huge amounts of memory.
+> This might crash the program and/or your operating system.

 > **Warning**: The voxelization of STL files does consider tolerances.
 > This implies same the same voxel can be assigned to several domains.